rockneurotiko/config_tuples/README.md

 [![Inline docs](http://inch-ci.org/github/rockneurotiko/config_tuples.svg)](http://inch-ci.org/github/rockneurotiko/config_tuples)

-ConfigTuples provides a Distillery config provider that replaces config tuples (e.g `{:system, value}`) with their expected runtime value.
+ConfigTuples provides a release config provider that replaces config tuples (e.g `{:system, value}`) with their expected runtime value.
+It can be used on Distillery or Elixir releases!

 ## Usage